nus-cs2103/website-base/admin/project-v14.md

 <tip-box type="important">

-From this version, you are required to <tooltip content="extract your own code and put in one file">collate</tooltip> at the end of the milestone.
+You are required to <tooltip content="extract your own code and put in one file">collate</tooltip> code at this milestone. %%&nbsp;Reason: You will be required to collated code at your final submission.
+As an early preparation for that, we require you to collate code once at v1.4 so that you can iron out any code collation glitches early.%%

 </tip-box>